 When you debug a query from your application code

-Parameters are declared using the ‘@’ prefix followed by name of the parameter.
-Prefix is included to the name of the parameter.
+Parameters are declared using : prefix followed by a name of the parameter.

-To set parameter values and types, select Edit Parameters on the SQL toolbar, or press F8.
-In the opened Edit Parameters dialog box, set parameter type, value, and other properties.
+To set parameter values, press Ctrl+Shift+P or click Edit Parameters on the SQL toolbar, or in the main menu.
+In the Edit Parameters dialog box, choose a parameter and set its value.